Due Dilligence Commercial Property

 Expect questioning and document discovery to include the following:-

-• Engineering: Includes verification that the property structures and building services comply with the Building Code of Australia and Local Government building Approvals.
+• Engineering: Includes verification that the property structures and building services comply with the building codes and local government building approvals.
 Questions will cover safety risks or non-compliance of structures, fire protection, air conditioning, electrical supply, hydraulics, lifts, escalators, and stand-by emergency power.
-Expect the questions to involve adequacy of structures, mandatory service compliance, remaining life expectancy, capital expenditure, and sinking fund requirements for future major repairs or replacements.
+Expect the questions to involve the adequacy of structures, mandatory service compliance, remaining life expectancy, capital expenditure, and sinking fund requirements for future major repairs or replacements.

-• Finance: Includes all actions and dealings associated with property financing, review of taxation implications, substantiation of income and expenditure statements, arranging mortgages, financial analysis and modelling, company or entity investigations, plus all other supportive or related documentation.
+• Finance: This includes all actions and dealings associated with property financing, a review of taxation implications, substantiation of income and expenditure statements, arranging mortgages, financial analysis and modeling, company or entity investigations, and all other supportive or related documentation.

 • Legal: Includes all conveyance documentation, easements, permits, titles, contracts, leases, searches, incentives to tenants, site details, compliance with any legislative requirements, outstanding litigation, and any town planning issues.

-• Management: Looks at any issues associated with ongoing asset management, facilities management, building management, lease management and negotiation, rent collection, arrears, financial reporting, insurance, car-park supervision, cleaning, pest control, landscaping etc.
+• Property Management: Looks at any issues associated with ongoing asset or property management, facilities management, building management, lease management and negotiation, rent collection, arrears, financial reporting, insurance, car-park supervision, cleaning, pest control, landscaping etc.